Iron oxide red

 Iron oxide red is a generic name of a ferric oxide pigment of reddish colors.
 Multiple shades based on both anhydrous Fe_{2}O_{3} and its hydrates were known to painters since prehistory.
 The pigments were originally obtained from natural sources, since the 20th century they are mostly synthetic.
 These substances form one of the most commercially important groups of pigments, and their names sometimes reflect the location of a natural source, later transferred to the synthetic analog.
 Well-known examples include the Persian Gulf Oxide with 75% Fe_{2}O_{3} and 25% silica, Spanish red with 85% of oxide, Tuscan red.
 Other shades of iron oxides include Venetian Red, English Red, and Kobe.

 Properties

 The anhydrous pigment has a dark purple-red or maroon color, hydrates' colors vary from dull yellow (yellow ochre) to warm red.

 The iron oxide red is extremely stable: it is not affected by light and most chemicals (soluble in hot concentrated acids); heat only affects the hydrated variants (the water is removed, and the color darkens).

 Indian red

-Indian red is a pigment, a variety of ocher, which gets its colour from ferric oxide, used to be sourced in India, now made artificially.
+Indian red is a pigment, a variety of ocher, which gets its color from ferric oxide, used to be sourced in India, now made artificially.

-Chestnut is a colour similar to but separate and distinct from Indian red.